Find out how UEFA's financial distribution is helping to grow and develop football across Europe.

-The UEFA HatTrick assistance programme is one of the largest solidarity and development programmes ever to be established by a sports body.
+UEFA’s HatTrick assistance programme is one of the largest solidarity and development programmes ever to be established by a sports organisation.

-HatTrick is a remarkable development programme.
-It is important to know that UEFA's work goes a lot deeper than its major club and national team competitions – as the governing body of football in Europe, we consider growth and development an absolute prerequisite to maintaining a sustainable and highly successful football for all.
-Because without the foundations, there can be no dream.
+HatTrick is a remarkable development programme and an important indicator that UEFA's work goes well beyond its major club and national team competitions.
+As the governing body of European football, we consider growth and development an absolute prerequisite to maintaining a sustainable and highly successful football environment for all.
+Because without this foundation, there can be no dream.